Sunils2991/IssuesDetails/README.md

 # IssuesDetails

-IssueDetails is an application used to know the total number of open issues and number of issues opened today, within a week and above one week  in the github project.
+IssueDetails is an application used to know the total number of open issues and number of issues opened within 24 hours, within a week and above one week in the github project.

 This application is written in Node.js, html and angular.js.
 Web pages are written in html and angular.js and server is node.js.